-PRE-SALES: Fusion Notes by Preston Singletary
+Fusion Notes by Preston Singletary

 Fusion Notes, a visual memoir, is a loosely thematic dive into Preston Singletary’s life and artistic practices.
-The title of this book represents Singletary’s multi-faceted spirit, Tlingit background, many creative explorations, commitment to family, communities, and cultural knowledge, and enduring love of the medium of glass.
+The title of this book speaks to Singletary’s multi-faceted spirit, Tlingit background, and enduring love for music and the medium of glass.

 Glass is a material still young in its recognition within the broader market of contemporary art.
-And yet, through his many years of traditional education as an apprentice, assistant, and team member working with some of the foremost masters of Italian glass, and the American Studio Glass movement, Singletary has drawn international attention to it through integration of two ancient practices—the medium itself, and traditional Northwest Coast formline design.
+And yet, through his many years of traditional education as an apprentice, assistant, and team member working with some of the foremost masters of the American Studio Glass movement, Singletary has drawn international attention to it through integration of two ancient practices—the medium itself, and his deployment of traditional Northwest Coast formline design in glass.

 As has been a hallmark of his ever-evolving visual work and his music, Singletary is leaning into this storytelling of his life as another act of experimentation and collaboration.

 Preston Kochéin Singletary (b.
-1963, San Francisco; lives in Seattle) is an internationally recognized glass artist of Tlingit descent.
+1963, San Francisco; lives in Seattle) is an internationally recognized glass artist of Tlíngit descent.

 Singletary began blowing glass at Glass Eye Studio in Seattle in 1982.
 He developed his skills as a production glass maker, and attended the Pilchuck Glass School, going on to work at the studio of Benjamin Moore.
 There, he broadened his skills by assisting Dante Marioni, Richard Royal, Dan Dailey and Lino Tagliapietra among others, and started to develop his own work.
 In 1993, a professional trip to Sweden led to the influence of Scandinavian design, and the introduction to his future wife, Åsa Sandlund.